4d/docs/docs/Admin/dataExplorer.md

   - **Ctrl+Click** (Windows) or **Command+Click** (macOS) on a related attribute name in the right side area displays the values of the attribute in an independant, floating area:<br/>
 ![alt-text](../assets/en/Admin/dataExplorerFloat.png)

-### Updating contents

-When the ORDA model or data is modified on the database side (table added, record edited or deleted, etc.), you just need to refresh the Data Explorer page in the browser (using the F5 key, for example).

 ### Ordering entities